Updated: Oct 31

 From Series: Life Lessons Learned from the Bible — Mark 8

 It is not uncommon to be rejected when God has asked you to do something for Him.
 We read in Mark 8:11 how the Pharisees questioned Jesus by asking Him to prove Himself by giving them some sort of sign from heaven.
-This caused Jesus to become sad, go back into the boat, and head toward Bethsaida.
-Jesus was grieved but did not allow His grief to stop Him from continuing His mission.
+Although it made Jesus sad, He did not allow His grief to stop Him from continuing His mission.

 Rejection can come from anyone, even from your family and close friends.
 This is where it hits the hardest because you usually don't see it coming or you don't expect it to happen.
 But what you have is not meant for everyone.
 You will have to accept the fact that not everyone will want what you are offering.